-When you find a nursing home for a parent, you do so thinking they’ll be safe.
+When you find a nursing home for a parent, you think they’ll be safe.
 However, sometimes the move doesn’t always go as well as you’d hope.

-Sadly a common problem that may arise is resident on resident assaults or abuse.
-According to the National Center for Victims of Crime they make up 22% of all abuse cases in nursing homes, and it’s expected that many more are left unreported.
+Sadly a common problem that may arise is resident-on-resident abuse.
+According to the National Center for Victims of Crime, they make up 22% of all abuse cases in nursing homes, and it’s expected that many more are left unreported.

 The abuse can be physical, sexual, emotional, material, or verbal.
-It may be a one-off assault or ongoing abuse.
+It may be an ongoing or a one-time experience for the resident.

-This article will help explain what causes it and what nursing homes must do to manage it.
+This article will help explain what causes resident aggression and abuse and what nursing homes must do to manage it.

-There have been multiple studies into resident abuse and assault.
+There have been multiple studies into resident aggression and abuse.
 Although the causes will vary in each situation, common contributors include:

 Often, the victims will have cognitive difficulties or be vulnerable in other ways.
-The victim may not always recognize it as abuse or is unable to communicate there’s a problem.
+The victim may not always recognize it as abuse or cannot communicate there’s a problem.

 There can be many other contributing factors too.
 Including:

-Another reason for abusive/aggressive behavior is the failures of the nursing home.
-The home should have adequate measures in place to prevent such behavior.
+Another reason for abusive/aggressive behavior is the failure of the nursing home.
+The home should have adequate measures in place to prevent such resident abuses.
 These should include:

 In nursing homes, a licensed nurse must always be on duty, while a registered nurse should be there a minimum of 8 hours a day, for seven days a week.
-Aside from this, Arizona doesn’t set out the standards required for nursing ratios
+Aside from this, Arizona doesn’t set the standards for nursing ratios.

-Nursing home staff should have plans in place to manage incidents and to prevent them.
+Nursing home staff should have plans to manage incidents and prevent them.
 These plans should include:

 The first step is a review of the care plan and medication.
 For example, psychotropic drugs can cause patients to become violent, meaning the resident may be more likely to attack another.

-Nursing homes should also review care plans regularly to ensure each resident’s care needs are met.
+Nursing homes should also review care plans regularly to meet each resident’s care needs.
 Frustration at unmet medical or emotional needs can be a major trigger in some patients.

-Overstimulation like violent TV shows can contribute to an assault.
+Overstimulation, like violent TV shows, can contribute to a resident abuse.
 Nursing homes must manage the content residents watch.

 Nursing homes can use their records to spot patterns.
-When they see patterns they should act.
-This may mean changing the environment to avoid overstimulation, or sitting the resident in quieter, less crowded areas of the room.
+When they see patterns of aggression or abuse, they should act.
+This may mean changing the environment to avoid overstimulation or sitting the resident in quieter, less crowded areas of the room.

-If the resident has specific needs the nursing home should ensure they’re met.
-For instance, with dementia patients, routine is critical and they may be better with familiar faces, rather than too many changes in staff.
+If the resident has specific needs, the nursing home should ensure they’re met.
+For instance, with dementia patients, routine is critical, and they may be better with familiar faces rather than too many staff changes.

-KHCA.org has many more tips for managing and preventing assaults/abuse.
+KHCA.org has many more tips for managing and preventing resident abuse.

-Prior to accepting a resident, the nursing home should carry out background checks for a history of abusive or violent behavior so they can put a plan in place to manage it.
+Before accepting a resident, the nursing home should carry out background checks for a history of abusive or violent behavior, so they can put a plan in place to manage it.

-Store objects that could be used to assault another resident safely to prevent them from being used in an assault.
+Store objects that could be used to abuse another resident safely to prevent them from being used by a resident.

-This may involve distracting a resident if they are showing signs of abusive behavior or violence.
+This may involve distracting a resident if they show abusive behavior or violence.
 Changing seating arrangements may help.
 Or walk with the resident to calm them down.